What can be sampled locally?: The Algorithm

 We are given a Markov random field (MRF) defined on the network $G(V,E)$, with edge activities $\boldsymbol{A}=\{A_e\}_{e\in E}$ and vertex activities $\boldsymbol{b}=\{b_v\}_{v\in V}$, whose Gibbs distribution is $\mu$.
 Starting from an arbitrary configuration $X\in[q]^V$, in each iteration, the \LocalMetropolis{} chain does the followings: \begin{itemize} \item \textbf{Propose:} Each vertex $v \in V$ independently proposes a spin state $\sigma_v\in[q]$ with probability proportional to $b_v(\sigma_v)$. \item \textbf{Local filter:} Each edge $e\in E$ flips a biased coin independently, with the probability of HEADS being

 where $\tilde{A}_e$ is the matrix obtained by normalizing $A_e$ as $\tilde{A}_e=A_e/\max_{i,j}A_e(i,j)$.
 We say that the edge \concept{passes the check} if the outcome of coin flipping is HEADS.

-Then for each vertex $v \in V$, if all edges incident with $v$ passed their checks, $v$ accepts the proposal and updates the value as $X_v=\sigma_v$, otherwise $v$ leaves $X_v$ unchanged. \end{itemize} The pseudocode for the \LocalMetropolis{} algorithm is given in Algorithm~\ref{LocalMetropolis}.
+Then for each vertex $v \in V$, if all edges incident with $v$ passed their checks, $v$ accepts the proposal and updates the value as $X_v=\sigma_v$, otherwise $v$ leaves $X_v$ unchanged. \end{itemize} After $T$ iterations, where $T$ is a threshold determined for specific Markov random field, the algorithm terminates and outputs the current $\boldsymbol{X}=(X_v)_{v\in V}$.
+The pseudocode for the \LocalMetropolis{} algorithm is given in Algorithm~\ref{LocalMetropolis}.

 We remark that in each iteration, for each edge $e=uv$, the two endpoints $u$ and $v$ access the same random coin to determine whether $e$ passes the check in this iteration.